spicebag/spicebag-fivem-optimizer/README.md

 # spicebag-fivem-optimizer
-A simple optimizer for FiveM based on the one created by ZYZNN.
+A simple optimizer for FiveM inspired by the one created by ZYZNN.

 I mean yeah, honestly theres not much to it.
 If you struggle to run FiveM this may help,